dasariumamahesh/chainsafe/README.md

 # chainsafe 🔗

-A CLI tool to automatically add optional chaining to TypeScript and JavaScript files.
+A CLI tool to automatically add optional chaining to TypeScript and JavaScript files..

 ## Installation